What are direct drivers of a tech economy?

 Whether through policy incentives or outreach and networking, rural communities can pitch their places as havens for remote work, either through individuals working remotely or satellite offices.
 And having a high number of remote tech employees has other spillovers for the ecosystem, by workers bringing knowledge, expertise, and connections from a wide variety of tech employers.

-While it might be easier to take a short term view and focus on filling open opportunities in non-tech sectors, the long-term path to digital economy success rests on proactively creating and expanding access to tech jobs.
+While it might be easier to take a short term view and focus on filling open opportunities in non-tech sectors, the long-term path to tech economy success rests on proactively creating and expanding access to tech jobs.

 Success stories from the Rural Innovation Network